CalyxOS/calyxos.org/pages/docs/guide/security/identifiers.md

 Scope: per-publisher

-An [Android ID (or SSAID)](https://developer.android.com/reference/android/provider/Settings.Secure#ANDROID_ID), is an identifier that is unique for a give device, user (or profile), and app publisher (whomever signed the app).
+An [Android ID (or SSAID)](https://developer.android.com/reference/android/provider/Settings.Secure#ANDROID_ID), is an identifier that is unique for a given device, user (or profile), and app publisher (whomever signed the app).
 This means that all the apps from the same publisher on the same device will have the same SSAID.

 There is no way to change the SSAID.
 Uninstalling an app or clearing the data will keep the same SSAID the next time the app is installed and run.
 However, if you create a separate user or work profile, the SSAID will be different for that profile or user.